Monday, May 14, 2012

 On November 8, 1805, the group became the first Europeans to reach the Pacific Ocean, by coming east across the continent.

-With their return they brought back not just information, but also US claims to the Oregon territory.
+With their return they brought back not just information, but also established US claims to the Oregon territory.